-“Mortgage interest rates are often lower than student loan interest rates.
-So homeowners can use that to their advantage.
-Paying off student loans with equity means making only one payment per month, which not only simplifies life, but can also save borrowers money.”
+Mortgage interest rates can run lower than student loan interest rates.
+Some homeowners may be able to use that to their advantage.
+Paying off multiple student loans with one loan means making only one payment per month, which not only simplifies life, but could also save borrowers money.

-For example, if you’re paying 6.31% interest on a Direct PLUS student loan, but can refinance your 30-year mortgage at a 4.00% interest rate, you’ll not only pay off your student loans, but can refinance your mortgage to a lower rate, saving you significant mortgage interest in the long run.
+For example, if you’re paying 7.08% interest on a Direct PLUS student loan for 25-years, but can lower the rate on your 30-year mortgage at say a 4.00% interest rate, you’ll not only pay off your student loans with less interest over the life of the loan, but can also refinance your mortgage to a lower rate, possibly saving you significant mortgage interest in the long run.

 Working with SoFi, you can consolidate your student loans with your existing mortgage, refinance the total amount at a lower rate, and simultaneously pay off those student loans.